If I told you I found a remotely triggerable stack-based buffer overflow in a conventional anti-virus product,

 On Attacker Control and Exploitation

-Now, the attacker has numerous possibilities to overwrite the stack with those 12 byte magicnum_t structs.
-First and most importantly, she has full control over the offset field5.
-Moreover, she can choose between many different values for the type field and the priority field to write on the stack.
-In fact, the type field is assigned values from 7 to 449.
+field is assigned values from 7 to 449.
 Only a few remain unused, so that the total number of actually used magic number types is approximately 300 (in the meantime, it may be more).

 Obviously, this vulnerability can be easily exploited remotely, for example by sending an e-mail with a crafted file as attachment to the victim.

-However, to exploit the vulnerability for arbitrary Remote Code Execution, another bug would be required to circumvent the stack canary (or SafeSEH), as Avast Antivirus uses /GS as well as SafeSEH on Windows6 and I assume -fstack-protector is used on Linux.
+However, to exploit the vulnerability for arbitrary Remote Code Execution, another bug would be required to circumvent the stack canary (or SafeSEH), as Avast Antivirus uses /GS as well as SafeSEH on Windows and I assume -fstack-protector

 Conclusion

 We have seen that highly critical memory corruption bugs can appear even in very simple functions.
 This is probably as simple as it gets.
-There is no need for complicated file parsers.

 Having said that, you can expect posts about very involved bugs in anti-virus file parsers to appear on this blog.